(EDIT: – see update at end of article)

 In 1971, Werner Herzog was scouting locations in Peru for a film he was working on.
-Due to a last minute change in his itinerary, he cancelled his reservation aboard the LANSA Flight 508 departing Christmas eve.
+Due to a last minute change in his itinerary, he canceled his reservation aboard the LANSA Flight 508 departing Christmas eve.
 Almost an hour after Flight 508 took off, it was bathed in thunderstorms.
 Lighting struck the flight, leading to its disintegration.
 91 lives were lost and only one human survived.
 Still attached to her seat, the sole survivor darted through two miles of turbulent skies before plunging into the dense Amazon forest below.
 A combination of a spiraling fall, wind uplift, and landing between trees with intertwined branches and vines that acted as a cushioning device, are all attributed to her survival.

 Peeling herself off the muddy ground, she dazedly embarked on a trek through the unforgiving landscape that was home to crocodiles, snakes, and a plethora of insects.
 On the tenth day, she collapsed in a village she discovered.
-They treated her maggot infested wound and boated her back to the nearest civilization.
+They treated her maggot-infested wound and boated her back to the nearest civilization.

 Herzog was long haunted by knowing his life would have ended if it weren’t for the last minute cancellation.
 Many years later, he decided to track down the sole survivor and create a fascinating documentary (Wings of Hope) that entailed visiting the crash site choked by Amazonian vegetation.

 This is but one of the many reasons Werner Herzog is a bad motherfucker in my book.
 Herzog has not only made documentaries that I admire such as Cave of Forgotten Dreams and Grizzly Man, but publishes rich, inspirational wisdom found in his latest book, Werner Herzog: A Guide for the Perplexed.